-- Student receives one or more "F's" in a grading period - Student is late to first scheduled class more than 3 times (unexcused) - Student consistently forgets to sign in at the attendance office upon arrival - Other reasons as determined by the school administration and/or parent i.e. disciplinary issues.
+- Student receives one or more "F's" in a grading period - Student is late to first scheduled class more than 3 times (unexcused) - Student consistently forgets to sign in at the attendance office upon arrival - Other reasons as determined by the school administration and/or parent i.e. - disciplinary issues.

-MEDICAL CAREER PATHWAYS/DUAL ENROLLMENT LATE ARRIVAL
+MEDICAL CAREER PATHWAYS II/DUAL ENROLLMENT LATE ARRIVAL

-Juniors who are in the Medical Careers Program or juniors who are in a first period/2 day per week dual enrollment classes may sign up for late arrival and follow the guidelines outlined above.
+Juniors who are in the Medical Careers II Program or juniors who are in a first period/2 day per week dual enrollment classes may sign up for late arrival and follow the guidelines outlined above.
+Under no other circumstances are juniors eligible for late arrival.